Abortion Regret Isn’t a Myth, Despite New Study

 Abortion rates have been falling for the past few years, reaching an “historic low” of 625,000 in 2016, the latest year data from the Centers for Disease Control are available.
 Statistically, 625,000 abortions means there were 12 abortions for every 1,000 women of child-bearing age in the US that year.
 That number may be higher, given that reporting abortion numbers to the CDC is voluntary for states.
 Still, it adds to a staggering total.
 Researchers from varying ideological backgrounds estimate roughly 60 million abortions have been performed in the United States since the Supreme Court decided Roe v.
 Wade in January 1973.

-In the UC San Francisco study, researchers approached possible participants at abortion clinic sites.
+In the UCSF study, researchers approached possible participants at abortion clinic sites.
 But that potentially left out a subset of women: those who obtain medication abortions.
 In some states, women can get prescriptions for the abortion medication protocol via a video consultation with a doctor or nurse practitioner and never have to step foot into a clinic.

 The Guttmacher Institute reports that medication abortions are on the rise, accounting for more than a third of all abortions recorded in 2017.
 The most commonly-used medication abortion protocol is only prescribed in the first trimester and includes two drugs: the first blocks the embryo from receiving vital progesterone.
 The second, taken 24 to 48 hours later, induces labor.